DFHack/dfhack/Readme.rst

 With no argument, lists the available races.

-With the special argument 'him', targets only the selected creature.
+With the special argument ``him``, targets only the selected creature.

 Any non-dead non-caged unit of the specified race gets its ``blood_count`` set to 0, which means immediate death at the next game tick.
 For creatures